fugle-dev/nest-cluster-hub/README.md

 }
 ```

-Note that you can just pass a string instead of `cluster.Worker`.
+You can just pass any string instead of `cluster.Worker`.
 The library uses [HashRing](https://github.com/3rd-Eden/node-hashring) to let you find the correct worker for the key which is closest to the point after what the given key hashes to.

 ### Sending a message to a random worker